James Hardie Industries plc research snapshot

 $14 to $17

-More likely if U.S. housing and repair-remodel demand weaken further, organic volumes keep falling, synergy capture disappoints, interest and asbestos cash needs pressure free cash flow, leverage stays elevated, or investors re-rate JHX toward a mid-teens multiple on stalled earnings.
+More likely if U.S. housing and repair-remodel demand weaken further, the Q1 beat proves to be inventory or weather driven, synergy capture disappoints, interest and asbestos cash needs pressure free cash flow, leverage stays elevated, or investors re-rate JHX toward a mid-teens multiple on stalled earnings.

 JHX AI technical analysis